flux-capacitor-io/flux-capacitor-client/README.md

 Flux Capacitor Client uses a serializer to transform message payloads and other stored values to a byte[] before transmitting those to Flux Capacitor Service.
-The client comes packaged with a serializer that uses Jackson to convert to json and uses it by default, but it is easy to roll your own serializer by extending ‘AbstractSerializer’.
+The client comes packaged with a serializer that uses Jackson to convert to json and uses it by default, but it is easy to roll your own serializer by extending `AbstractSerializer`.

 Before deserializing any stored value a serializer will first attempt to _upcast_ the value using a chain of upcasters.
 Upcasters are so called because they transform serialized values to be compatible with the latest revision of the